Getting your app launch right

 2. Speak the right language

 Another consideration during the build of the app is what languages to support.
-Clearly, this is strategic decision that is based on your target audience but it should not be left to the last minute as it takes some time to get the language translation right across different languages.
-The decision to support multiple languages can have a knock on effect in the App Store or Google Play.
-Each portal let you present your app in a range of languages so that potential users can better understand what your app does.
-Both the app description and app screen shots can be presented in local languages.
+Clearly, this is a strategic decision that is based on your target audience but it should not be left to the last minute as it takes some time to get the language translation right across different languages.
+The decision to support multiple languages can have a knock-on effect in the App Store or Google Play.
+Each portal lets you present your app in a range of languages so that potential users can better understand what your app does.
+Both the app description and app screenshots can be presented in local languages.
 Be warned, these take time to prepare so plan ahead.

 3. Make a good impression